the-ahuja-lab/Inertrope/README.md

 # Inertrope

-Inertrope is a machine learning–based multiclass framework designed to classify patient ITC (Isothermal Titration Calorimetry) data into **normal**, **benign**, or **cancer** categories.
-The pipeline combines robust normalization, feature engineering, and a multiclass classification model, making it a practical and interpretable tool for clinical applications.
+Inertrope is a machine learning–driven multiclass framework developed to categorize patient data from Isothermal Titration Calorimetry (ITC) and Spectroscopic measurements into Healthy, Benign, and Cancer classes.
+The pipeline integrates systematic normalization, feature engineering, and advanced classification modeling, providing a robust and interpretable platform for clinical diagnostics.

 ---